JemEMStach/Schloss_rrnAnalysis_XXXX_2020/README.md

 Author: Jem Stach

-Developed over a series of Code Cloud episodes led by Pat Schloss to answer an important question in microbiology and to develop comfort using tools to develop reroducible reearch practices.
+Developed over a series of Code Cloud episodes led by Pat Schloss to answer an important question in microbiology and to develop comfort using tools to develop reroducible research practices.